bseltz-cohesity/scripts/reports/powershell/clusterProtectedObjects/README.md

 * -password: (optional) will use cached password or will be prompted
 * -noPrompt: (optional) do not prompt for password
 * -mfaCode: (optional) TOTP MFA code
+* -clusterName: (optional) cluster to connect to when connecting through Helios or MCM

 ## Other Parameters